The best soil for growing tomatoes — experts share the secret to the perfect soil mix that will help yours thrive

 Morris adds that 'tomatoes growing in pots will need good drainage again so make sure the pots have drainage holes and plant into a good quality peat free compost which will be enough for the entire season, with some extra feed as needed.'

-Of course, you can get a little more technical about things if you prefer.
+You can get a little more technical about things if you prefer and check the pH of your soil.
 'For the best tomato growth, I suggest that you use rich, well-draining loamy soil with a pH of 6.0 to 6.8,' says Andrew O'Donoghue, one of the directors of Gardens Revived.

 RHS-trained gardener Andrew O'Donoghue set up Gardens Revived with his brother, Christopher, in 2018 to create a thriving family business.
 Together, they have worked on residential gardens, listed buildings and gardens, flower shows and large estates with some exceeding 70 acres – many with historical significance.